In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 In Watertown the route passes by Connecticut Route 8 and continues to Bidwell Hill Road where it enters Black Rock State Park.

-The southern trailhead and parking lot can be found on Echo Lake Road, and the northern terminus is the intersection with the Leatherman Cave Trail (part of the Mattatuck Trail), which we’ll talk about next.
+The southern trailhead and parking lot can be found on Echo Lake Road, and the northern terminus is the intersection with the Leatherman Cave Trail (part of the Mattatuck Trail), which I’ll talk about next.

 6. Leatherman Cave Trail